 My kids loved all of these escape rooms!
 They are perfect for parties or celebrations or just for something different to fill an afternoon at home.
 Typically a room will take kids anywhere from 15 minutes to an hour depending on the age of the kids and the number of clues.

 A few things that we always add to our rooms are a welcome note on the door of the escape room, and a completion certificate once they solve all of the clues.
-Printables are available through Teachers Pay Teachers.
+Printables are available through Teachers Pay Teachers, click link below.

 I also love to add music and a timer running in the background.
 These DIY escape rooms are exciting for kids especially because they are done in a safe space at home.
 I love watching my kids solve the clues and listening to them work out the different puzzles.
 It is very interesting and rewarding to watch.